I found the camper at a time when I was down about as low as I could be. Or should I say it found me.

-After they were gone, I was left with all the bills to pay, and ended up having to sell all my assets, including my house to pay off the debts.
+After they were gone, I was left with all the bills to pay and had to sell all my assets, including my house, to pay off the debts.
 One of the last things to go was my 2018 Mercedes S-Class I’d been so proud of before the bottom of my world fell away.
 Now I was getting around in a faded blue 1977 Ford Maverick that badly needed a valve job.
-It smoked so much I could often look in the rear-view mirror and see the driver behind me waving their hands to clear the smoke from the air.
-The police tell me they traced my partner and now ex-wife to Switzerland where they dropped out of sight.
-Homeless, and nearly penniless, without any ambition to start another business, I instead decided it was time for a life-changing experience.
+It smoked so much I would often look in the rear-view mirror and see the driver behind me waving their hands to clear the smoke from the air.
+The police tell me they traced my partner and now ex-wife to Switzerland, where they dropped out of sight.
+Homeless—and nearly penniless, without any ambition to start another business, I instead decided it was time for a life-changing experience.

-I rented a studio apartment from a storekeeper downtown and picked up some stay alive cash working as a substitute teacher at the local community college, but it was a minimal existence at best.
-One rainy day I was driving home after teaching a class and stopped to help an older couple that was trying to change a tire on their motorhome on the side of the road.
+I rented a studio apartment from a storekeeper downtown and picked up some stay-alive cash working as a substitute teacher at the local community college, but it was a minimal existence at best.
+One rainy day I was driving home after teaching a class and stopped to help an older couple trying to change a tire on their motorhome on the side of the road.
 Traffic wasn’t slowing up much, and they were getting drenched every time a car drove past, so I pulled up behind them, threw a rain jacket on, and asked if they needed help.
-The man was on his knees straining with the wrench, while his wife stood over him with an umbrella trying to shield him from the pouring rain.
+The man was on his knees, straining with the wrench while his wife stood over him with an umbrella, trying to shield him from the pouring rain.

 I didn’t have anyone waiting on me, so I told them, “That would be great.
 I could sure use something to warm the insides.”

 I couldn’t believe how richly appointed the interior was.
-Lush leather captain’s chairs in the front, with an electronics panel that looked like a fighter jet.
-A long sofa and a vast kitchen area, and farther back I could see a spacious bedroom, with mirrored doors going into a bathroom.
-“I’m Larry.
-Larry Kosinski,” I responded, shaking Bonnie’s hand, “I’m glad I could help.
+There were plush leather captain’s chairs in the front, with an electronics panel that looked like something out of a fighter jet.
+A long sofa and a vast kitchen area, and farther back, I could see a spacious bedroom with mirrored doors going into a bathroom.
+“I’m Larry—Larry Kosinski,” I responded, shaking Bonnie’s hand, “I’m glad I could help.
 It was sure coming down.”

-Frank came out of the bedroom area still drying himself off, “You can hang your raincoat by the door, Larry.
+Frank came out of the bedroom area, still drying himself off, “You can hang your raincoat by the door, Larry.
 Please, have a seat.
-It won’t take long for her to get a pot going.
+It won’t take long for her to get a pot brewing.
 Do you live around here?”

 “Yes,” I replied as I hung my dripping jacket on the coat hooks, “just a couple of miles away.
 What a beautiful camper you have.
 I’ve never been inside one of these before.
 Are you on vacation?”